 Potential surrogates are carefully screened and must pass a number of tests as required by our program and mandated by the State of California.
 These tests may be performed locally and will be arranged by the physician in charge of the cycle.

-Background screening is required on all of our surrogates as well as her spouse/partner before she is accepted into APM's program.
-Background screening may also be conducted on the Intended Parents.
+Criminal Background screening is required on all of our surrogates as well as her spouse/partner before she is accepted into APM's program.
+Criminal ackground screening will also be conducted on the Intended Parents.
 You and your spouse/partner will be asked to provide information and sign an agreement which allows us to do the check.

 Psychological Screening is to ensure that a surrogate fully understands the emotional ramifications of surrogacy.
-An MMPI or other type of personality assessment will be administered, and a personal meeting with a psychologist will be arranged.
-The psychological screening and is completed and clearance is provided by the psychologist prior to the time a surrogate is fully accepted into APM's program.
+An MMPI or PAI personality assessment will be administered, and a personal meeting with a psychologist will be arranged.
+The psychological screening is completed and clearance is provided by the psychologist prior to the time a surrogate is fully accepted into APM's program.
+A copy of the psychological clearance will be provided to your IVF center.

 Once the surrogate has been evaluated by your IVF center and all the screening is complete, both the IPs and the surrogate will be referred to attorneys who specialize in Surrogacy Law.
 The IPs pay for all legal fees, including the surrogate’s attorney.
-The surrogate and the Intended Parents will have the option to choose joint representation or separate legal counsel.
+The surrogate and the Intended Parents must have separate legal counsel.
 You will enter into a contract with the Surrogate and this legally binding contract should not be entered into lightly.
 The signed Surrogate Benefit Package is sent to the law office drafting your legal agreement and all the terms of this package will be incorporated into the legal contract you enter into with the surrogate.
 The contract will cover issues such as compensation, legal obligations of the IPs and surrogate, surrender of the child/children, surrogate's conduct throughout the pregnancy, etc.

-The Intended Parents’ attorney is called “the drafting attorney” and the surrogate’s attorney is called “the reviewing attorney” If you choose separate legal representation, the drafting attorney will send a contract to the reviewing attorney.
+The Intended Parents’ attorney is called “the drafting attorney” and the surrogate’s attorney is called “the reviewing attorney.”
 The drafting attorney is responsible for getting a copy of the contract to the Intended Parent for their review prior to sending the agreement to the surrogate's attorney.
 Any requested changes by the surrogate will be relayed from her attorney to your attorney.
 All parties will be required to sign a legal contract.
 Medications cannot begin until all parties have signed the contract and a clearance letter has been sent to the IVF physician by the drafting attorney to notify them that the surrogate can begin medications and continue with the cycle.

 If the surrogate is not already taking oral contraceptives, she may receive a prescription for birth control.
 These are given to help regulate the surrogate’s cycle and will allow the physician to coordinate her cycle with that of the intended mother /egg donor.
 She may be asked to start birth control prior to having the contract signed.
 Note: Birth control is not considered a medication start with regard to compensation; therefore no fee is paid at this time.